software-assignments-spring2021/spring-2019-profile-photo-lookup/README.md

 ## Prerequisites(Django)

-### Anaconda/Python
+### Python/Anaconda
-Anaconda is an extremely useful platform/distribution for Python that I urge everyone to have.
+This project requires python version 3.X (specifically 3.6 was used in development).
+Additionally, we recommend using the Anaconda distribution of Python to take advantage of its virtual environment funationality.
 It allows you to create a 'sandbox-like' conda environment to install libraries and test your code without messing up the dependencies on your local machine.
-You don't absolutely need it, but you might have trouble instaling the command-line-interface for AWS on MacOS if you don't have anaconda(you can skip this step for now and come back later if needed).

 *Download the Anaconda Python 3.7 version [here](https://www.anaconda.com/distribution/#download-section).*

-### Set up Conda Envrionemnt(if you have Anaconda installed)
+### Set up Conda Envrionemnt(Optional)
+If you have Anaconda installed:

 Create a new environment: `conda create -n <env_name> python=3.6` <br>
 Use the environment: `conda activate <env_name>` <br>
 Deactivate the envrionment:`conda deactivate` <br>

 replace <env_name> with the name of your environment.

-This the 'sandbox-like' environment that I was talking about before.
-All libraries and dependencies you install in this environment are self-contained and does not affect your local machine.
-Two biggest reasons that it is useful is (1) if the the program you use runs on a different version of Python compare to what your machine has, there would be conflicts and (2) if you screw somthing up when you install the dependecies and libraries for you project, you can just delete the environment and start over very easily.
+This is very useful if (1) the program you intend to run is based on a different version of Python than what your local machine currently has installed or (2) if you screw somthing up when you install the dependecies and libraries for you project, you can just delete the environment and start over very easily.
 For more instructions, see [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 **If you have Anaconda, please activate your conda environment BEFORE you do the following steps.**